amerrika/amerrika-config/README.md

 - 👋 Hi, I’m @amerrika
-- 👀 I’m interested in frontend web development
+- 👀 I’m interested in Front-end web development
 - 🌱 I’m a beginner and currently learning vanilla html, css and javascript